Ol Pejeta Conservancy is a haven for protecting endangered species. Naicef highlights the best of Kenya’s Ol Pejeta Conservancy Nanyuki in this guide.

 The name “Ol Pejeta” means a “place of burning”.

 The Sweet Water’s Camp is a haven where Chimpanzees are taken care of.
 There is also a school-like section for the Chimpanzees.
-This is because, the Chimpanzees are well skilled in making items like humans.
-There is a school for young Chimpanzees for teaching them to coexist with the grown ones lest they get injured or even killed in their new home.
+This is because the Chimpanzees are well-skilled in making items like humans.

 The estate is to provide financial support to the conservancy for the short- and long-term goals.
 For assurance of freedom of movement for the residents, the estate if predator-proof.
 This also assures herbivores they have escaped being the predator’s meal.